Joewus12345/openai-support-agent-demo/README.md

 7. **Initialize the vector store:**

-   Go to [`/init_vs`](http://localhost:3000/init_vs) to create a vector store and initialize it with the knowledge base.
-Once you have created the vector store, update `config/constants.ts` with your own vector store ID.
+   Visit [`/init_vs`](http://localhost:3000/init_vs) to generate embeddings for the knowledge base using Ollama and store them locally.
+This step prepares the search index used when the provider is set to `ollama`.

 ## Demo Flow